 Policy and compliance activities that support the State EE Strategic Plan, which include code compliance, reach code adoption, climate action planning, general plan energy policy, etc. (all IOUs)

 The result of the flexibility afforded the IOUs is four partnership models with relatively large variation that reflect the strengths of each IOU, its territory, and its business plan.
-For example, in 2013-2014 PG&E consolidated its third-party (3P) and LGP management sections into a single branch with the goal of the LGPs informing and driving savings attributed to small commercial direct install projects.
-PG&E seeks to further improve its LGPs by more practically defining the borders for its various third-party DI implementers’ service areas.
+For example, in 2013-2014 PG&E consolidated its third-party (3P) and LGP management sections into a single branch with the intent of allowing the LGPs to better inform and drive savings attributed to small commercial direct install projects.
+PG&E seeks to further improve its LGPs by more practically defining the geographic borders for its various third-party DI implementers’ service areas.

 SCE’s Energy Leader Model places emphasis on demand response (DR) capacity commitments, public building upgrades, and recognition of local officials who champion EE.
 SoCalGas LGPs more or less mirror those of SCE and the two IOUs share partnership implementers and coordinate compliance filings and project opportunities to achieve deeper EE savings and capture synergies.
 SDG&E emphasizes solutions based around policy, codes, and carbon-reduction strategies in coordination with the local business community.

 Highlights from the 2015 program year include the introduction of three new LGPs in the southern part of the State.
 Two are joint SCE-SoCalGas LGPs, North Orange County and SANBAG; and the SCE-only High Desert LGP serves communities including and around Barstow and Victorville.
-In addition, three County partnerships with SCE, formerly within the State Partnerships grouping, were moved to LGPs: counties of Los Angeles, County of Riverside, and County of San Bernardino.
-As a result, the three counties are now treated as LGPs by both SoCalGas and SCE.
+In addition, three County partnerships with SCE, formerly within the State Partnerships grouping, were moved to LGPs: County of Los Angeles, County of Riverside, and County of San Bernardino.
+As a result, the three counties are now treated consistently as LGPs by both SoCalGas and SCE.

 In 2015, the ED also directed the completion of the LGP PY 2013-2014 Value and Effectiveness Study Report.